-Do NOT give alpha-2 agonists3 - these severely affect cardiac function and echocardiography measurements obtained.
+Do NOT give alpha-2 agonists (medetomidine, dexmedetomidine) - these severely affect cardiac function and echocardiography measurements obtained.
+I cannot perform a meaningful heart scan for at least 3 days after alpha-2 agonists have been administered.

-Trazodone (5-15 mg/kg, orally) may be given both the night before and I hour before travel or arrival at the practice if the dog is known to be anxious in the practice.
+Trazodone (5-15 mg/kg, orally) may be given both the night before and 1-2 hour before travel or arrival at the practice if the dog is known to be anxious in the practice.
+This should be trialled before the planned visit at 5mg/kg then titrated from there.
+In cases where the trial dose of therapeutic dose of trazodone alone has been unsuccessful and/or the patient is particularly emotionally challenged by a veterinary visit it is possible to combine trazodone with gabapentin at 20mg/kg.

-My preference is to give but or phanol 0.2 mg/kg IV - this acts with 10 minutes of administration and is more consistent than giving it IM.
+My preference is to give butorphanol 0.2-0.3mg/kg IV - this acts with 10 minutes of administration and is more consistent than giving it IM.
 This is not a potent sedative so a fractious patient may need more.

-The following combined IM 1,2 if unable to place an IV catheter - do not give if the patient is bradycardic.
+The following combined IM $^{1,2}$ if unable to place an IV catheter - do not give if the patient is bradycardic.

-- Butorphanol 0.2mg/kg - Midazolam 0.2mg/kg
+- Butorphanol 0.2-0.3mg/kg - Midazolam 0.2mg/kg